-For convenience when using large designs, all relevant pin assignments for the DE2 board are given in the file called $DE2_pin_assignments.csv$ in the directory $DE2_tutorials \setminus design_files$, which is included on the CD-ROM that accompanies the DE2 board and can also be found on Altera's DE2 web pages.
+For convenience when using large designs, all relevant pin assignments for the DE2 board are given in the file called $DE2_pin_assignments.csv$ in the directory $DE2_tutorials \ design_files$, which is included on the CD-ROM that accompanies the DE2 board and can also be found on Altera's DE2 web pages.
 This file uses the names found in the DE2 User Manual.
-If we wanted to make the pin assignments for our example circuit by importing this file, then we would have to use the same names in our VHDL design file; namely, SW(0), SW(1) and LEDG(0) for x1, x2 and f, respectively.
-Since these signals are specified in the $DE2_pin_assignments.csv$ file as elements of arrays SW and LEDG, we must refer to them in the same way in the VHDL design file.
+If we wanted to make the pin assignments for our example circuit by importing this file, then we would have to use the same names in our VHDL design file; namely, SW[0], SW[1] and LEDG[0] for x1, x2 and f, respectively.
+Since these signals are specified in the $DE2_pin_assignments.csv$ file as elements of vectors SW and LEDG, we must refer to them in the same way in the VHDL design file.
 For example, in the $DE2_pin_assignments.csv$ file the 18 toggle switches are called SW[17] to SW[0]; since VHDL uses parentheses rather than square brackets, these switches are referred to as SW(17) to SW(0).
-They can also be referred to as an array SW(17) downto O).
+They can also be referred to as an array SW(17 downto 0).